The First the Last Eternity (Till the End)

-"The First the Last Eternity (Till the End)" is a song by German Eurodance project Snap!, released in 1995 as the second single from their third studio album, Welcome to Tomorrow (1994).
+"The First the Last Eternity (Till the End)" is a song by German Eurodance project Snap!, released in February 1995 by Ariola and BMG as the second single from their third studio album, Welcome to Tomorrow (1994).
 Like on their previous single, "Welcome to Tomorrow (Are You Ready?)", it features vocals by American singer Summer (a.k.a.
-Paula Brown).
-Supported by a partially computer generated music video, the song was a chart success in Europe, peaking at number two in both Belgium and the Netherlands, and number three in Austria.
+Paula Brown), who also co-wrote the lyrics.
+Supported by a partially computer generated music video, the song was a chart success in Europe, peaking at number two in both Belgium and the Netherlands, number three in Austria, and number five in Switzerland.

 Release

 "The First the Last Eternity (Till the End)" was released in February 1995.
 In the 2020 book Move Your Body (2 The 90's), writer Juha Soininen noted that the new Snap! songs "were [now] harder, but at the same time [with] lighter sound.
 They were more clearly Eurodance than the previous efforts, but the darker aspect of Snap! sound was absent and replaced with a happier vibe."